lshapiro1/415Project/README.md

 # Next

- * When redirecting a student to courses_index, potentially redirect to show page if they're just in one course, or to the *right* course page if it's the right time/day

  * Show date created on question index
  * Delete link on question index
  * New poll on question index